 229 Commonwealth is located on the north side of Commonwealth, between Exeter and Fairfield, with 227 Commonwealth to the east and 231 Commonwealth to the west.

-229 Commonwealth was designed by Peabody and Stearns, architects, and built in 1882 by Hezekiah McLaughlin and Morton & Chesley, builders.
-It was built as the home of Dr. Francis Peleg Sprague, an ophthalmologist, and his wife, Elizabeth Rebecca (Lowell) Sprague.
-They previously had lived at 9 Chestnut.
-Francis Sprague is shown as the owner of 229 Commonwealth on the original building permit application, dated May 12, 1882.
+229 Commonwealth was designed by Peabody and Stearns, architects, and built in 1882-1883, by Hezekiah McLaughlin, mason, and Morton & Chesley, carpenters, for Dr. Francis Peleg Sprague, an ophthalmologist, and his wife, Elizabeth Rebecca (Lowell) Sprague.
+He is shown as the owner of 229 Commonwealth on the original building permit application, dated May 12, 1882.

 229 Commonwealth was not listed in the 1922 Blue Book.